Wyzebb/docs.wyzebb.dev/docs/pvdc/usage/permissions.md

 ## Default Permissions

 All permissions are granted to ops by default, except:
-- `pvdc.dynamic-mode-bypass` is off for all so ops new to the plugin can test it.
+- `All three bypass permissions` are off for all so new users can test the plugin without any confusion.
 - `pvdc.get-self` is granted to all players by default